 Another friend of mine brought a box of black pepper Triscuits to a movie night and I found myself eating a lot of them, especially with the soft cheese she had brought.
 Cheese or no cheese, I like these crackers because they have a nice amount of seasoning, are high in fiber, and contain 23 grams of whole grain per serving.

 Ok, this probably isn’t the healthiest item on here, but it is certainly healthier than eating an entire cake.
 Take 3 tablespoons of cake mix and 2 tablespoons of water, mix the ingredients in a microwaveable cup or mug, and pop it in the microwave for one minute.
 This works with any cake mix, and you can add sprinkles or other toppings if you wish- personally, I just like plain yellow cake.

-String cheese can last pratically forever in the fridge with a six to eight month shelf life, making it perfect for a dorm refrigerator.
+String cheese can last practically forever in the fridge with a six to eight month shelf life, making it perfect for a dorm refrigerator.
 I also appreciate that it can go without unrefrigerated for a couple of hours, so I can just toss it in a pocket of my backpack and go, assuming my laptop doesn’t squish it first.
-Read more about what’s in my college backpack here.

 It can be difficult to find healthy snacks for a dorm room, especially when students usually are eating at the dining halls for all of their meals.
 However, people with chronic migraines and other chronic illnesses need to remember to plan for food in the event they cannot get to the dining hall.
 I hope these ideas for ten healthy migraine-friendly snacks are helpful for students wanting convenient snacks that won’t trigger any other adverse health reactions.